TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Tinker Tank**

-* Moving to Tinkers' Complement
+* Removed due to content overlap
-* The original design was based on the deep tank from Tinkers' Steelworks.
-The other steelworks multiblock was added to Tinkers' Complement, so it makes sense to have them together
+* The commonly used purpose of the tank, preventing accidental alloys, is now handled by a smeltery or foundry with no fuel.
-* The commonly used purpose of the tank, preventing accidental alloys, is now handled by a smeltery with no fuel.
+* The closest multiblock to the original seared tank is a foundry with no fuel tank, as it considers all blocks for fluid capacity